Fox Factory (NASDAQ:FOXF) Updates FY 2022 Earnings Guidance

-Fox Factory (NASDAQ:FOXF – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Fox Factory (NASDAQ:FOXF – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $5.00-$5.30 for the period, compared to the consensus earnings per share estimate of $5.10.
 The company issued revenue guidance of $1.50 billion-$1.53 billion, compared to the consensus revenue estimate of $1.45 billion.Fox Factory also updated its Q2 2022 guidance to $1.10-$1.25 EPS.

 Fox Factory (NASDAQ:FOXF – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
-The company reported $1.32 EPS for the quarter, topping analysts’ consensus estimates of $1.14 by $0.18.
-The company had revenue of $377.98 million for the quarter, compared to analyst estimates of $335.60 million.
-Fox Factory had a net margin of 12.46% and a return on equity of 23.11%.
-Fox Factory’s revenue was up 34.4% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.05 earnings per share.
-Analysts predict that Fox Factory will post 5.17 EPS for the current fiscal year.
+The company reported $1.32 earnings per share for the quarter, beating analysts’ consensus estimates of $1.14 by $0.18.
+Fox Factory had a return on equity of 23.11% and a net margin of 12.46%.
+The business had revenue of $377.98 million for the quarter, compared to the consensus estimate of $335.60 million.
+During the same quarter in the previous year, the company posted $1.05 earnings per share.
+Fox Factory’s revenue for the quarter was up 34.4% compared to the same quarter last year.
+Research analysts predict that Fox Factory will post 5.17 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Amalgamated Bank increased its stake in Fox Factory by 0.4% in the fourth quarter.
-Amalgamated Bank now owns 30,016 shares of the company’s stock valued at $5,106,000 after purchasing an additional 112 shares in the last quarter.
-Covestor Ltd increased its position in shares of Fox Factory by 58.4% during the first quarter.
-Covestor Ltd now owns 358 shares of the company’s stock worth $35,000 after acquiring an additional 132 shares in the last quarter.
-Bank of Montreal Can increased its position in shares of Fox Factory by 10.7% during the first quarter.
-Bank of Montreal Can now owns 3,626 shares of the company’s stock worth $380,000 after acquiring an additional 351 shares in the last quarter.
-Yousif Capital Management LLC increased its position in shares of Fox Factory by 1.6% during the first quarter.
-Yousif Capital Management LLC now owns 23,204 shares of the company’s stock worth $2,273,000 after acquiring an additional 374 shares in the last quarter.
-Finally, Renaissance Group LLC increased its position in shares of Fox Factory by 5.4% during the first quarter.
-Renaissance Group LLC now owns 8,863 shares of the company’s stock worth $868,000 after acquiring an additional 458 shares in the last quarter.
-99.49% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of FOXF.
+Vanguard Group Inc. lifted its position in shares of Fox Factory by 1.3% in the first quarter.
+Vanguard Group Inc. now owns 4,035,929 shares of the company’s stock worth $395,319,000 after buying an additional 50,702 shares during the last quarter.
+Clearbridge Investments LLC lifted its position in shares of Fox Factory by 0.3% in the first quarter.
+Clearbridge Investments LLC now owns 1,600,160 shares of the company’s stock worth $156,736,000 after buying an additional 4,061 shares during the last quarter.
+State Street Corp lifted its position in shares of Fox Factory by 2.0% in the first quarter.
+State Street Corp now owns 1,293,998 shares of the company’s stock worth $126,747,000 after buying an additional 25,589 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its position in shares of Fox Factory by 0.6% in the first quarter.
+Dimensional Fund Advisors LP now owns 777,339 shares of the company’s stock worth $76,146,000 after buying an additional 4,906 shares during the last quarter.
+Finally, Royal Bank of Canada lifted its position in shares of Fox Factory by 5.4% in the first quarter.
+Royal Bank of Canada now owns 365,242 shares of the company’s stock worth $35,776,000 after buying an additional 18,613 shares during the last quarter.
+Hedge funds and other institutional investors own 99.49% of the company’s stock.

 Fox Factory Holding Corp. designs, engineers, manufactures, and markets ride dynamics products worldwide.
 The company offers mid-end and high-end front fork and rear suspension products for mountain bikes, road bikes, and e-bikes; and powered vehicle products for side-by-side vehicles, on-road vehicles with and without off-road capabilities, off-road vehicles and trucks, all-terrain vehicles, snowmobiles, and specialty vehicles and applications, such as military, motorcycles, and commercial trucks.